djluck/prometheus-net.DotNetRuntime/README.md

 - JIT compilations and JIT CPU consumption ratio
 - Thread pool size, scheduling delays and reasons for growing/ shrinking
 - Lock contention
+- GC Mode
+- Total and reasons of exceptions
+-

 These metrics are essential for understanding the peformance of any non-trivial application.
 Even if your application is well instrumented, you're only getting half the story- what the runtime is doing completes the picture.